Skip to main content

 Search for?

-Building with Nature
+Building with nature

 Our goal is not only to leave behind more nature but also better-quality nature.
 The newly established areas are designed to develop into protected natural habitats.
 Therefore, we closely monitor all initiatives to ensure that nature evolves in a sustainable direction.

-Examples of Initiatives:
+Examples of other initiatives:

 • Over 600 hectares of new nature on the Danish and German sides

-• 60 hectares of a nature belt near Rødby
+• 60 hectares nature belt near Rødby

-• Over 40 new ponds
+• Over 40 new ponds on Lolland

 Picture of the boardwalk built on the 2.8 km long nature trail that runs from the exhibition center in Rødbyhavn to Pilen.